boolean-uk/react-cohort-dashboard-challenge/README.md

 - Only 3 comments should be visible on a post; if a post has more than 3 comments, the `See previous comments` link should expand the list of comments to display all of them.
 - Clicking on a post / comment authors name or initials, the user initials in the top right of the app, or the `Profile` link in the left navigation menu should take the user to [this Profile screen](./_assets/profile.png).
-    - Use the user with an ID of 1 as the currently logged in user.
+    - Use the contact with an ID of 1 to emulate the currently logged in user.
 This is the user you should use when clicking the top right initials or the Profile menu item directly.
     - The fields should be automatically populated with the correct data when loading any user profile.
+    - Note that the design provided only shows example form fields to demonstrate roughly how the design of the page should look, you should inspect what data is available on a Contact entity to decide which fields you'll actually create.
 - You should be able to update all of the users information.
 - Posts and comments should be able to be updated and deleted.